DevChagrins/polished-amethyst/README.md

 <!--- I like <details> -->

 # Polished Amethyst
-A calm, deep purple theme for Discord forked from [the Amethyst Discord theme](https://github.com/spinfish/amethyst 'Thanks, Spinfish!').
+A calm, deep purple polished theme for Discord, forked from [the Amethyst Discord theme](https://github.com/spinfish/amethyst 'Thanks, Spinfish!').
 This document contains original images from Spinfish for now till the theme is more updated.

 ![Main Preview](https://github.com/spinfish/images/blob/master/amethyst/preview_1.png)